nioannidis25/HR-Attrition-Satisfaction-_Project/README.md

 An interactive Power BI dashboard designed to explore employee attrition patterns and satisfaction levels using the IBM HR Analytics dataset.

-## Overview

-This dashboard provides data-driven insights into what drives employees to leave an organization, as well as what influences their overall satisfaction.
-It serves as a valuable tool for HR departments aiming to reduce turnover and enhance employee engagement.

 ## Tools Used

 - Power BI